Aati

-Aati, also called Ati, meaning "a leper," was an Egyptian goddess and one of the 42 judges of the dead.
+Aati, also called Ati, meaning "a leper", was an Egyptian god and one of the 42 judges of the dead.
 Aati comes from Heliopolis.
 The god will question the sins of a soul traveling through the underworld.
 The soul of the dead was supposed to deny the accusation by responding with the line: "O Aati who comes from Heliopolis, I have not foolishly set my mouth in motion against another man."
+His name is found on the Papyrus of Nebsemy, which is a copy of the Book of the Dead.